 Gadsden is a very small town located in the state of South Carolina.
 With a population of 1,301 people and just one neighborhood, Gadsden is the 173rd largest community in South Carolina.

-When you are in Gadsden, you'll notice that it is more blue-collar than most other communities in America.
-35.51% of Gadsden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Gadsden is a town of professionals, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Gadsden who work in healthcare (31.40%), office and administrative support (10.87%), and teaching (10.14%).
+Gadsden is a blue-collar town, with 37.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Gadsden is a town of transportation and shipping workers, sales and office workers, and professionals.
+There are especially a lot of people living in Gadsden who work in office and administrative support (26.43%), teaching (19.62%), and management occupations (10.08%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Gadsden is worth considering.